The Awakening Collective

 The Real Self

-In nondual truth, the processes are inseparable.
-Development and awakening only appear distinct because most people never reach the stages where their underlying nature becomes obvious.
+In the end, these two processes are inseparable.
+'Self' development and 'no-self' awakening only appear distinct because most people never reach the stages where their underlying nature becomes obvious.
+They were always the same process seen from two different perspectives.

 Awakening to no-self is available at any developmental stage.
-For example, countless practitioners have experienced profound realizations while functioning at earlier levels of ego development.
-However, the nature of that awakening, how it is interpreted, how embodied it is, and how stable it becomes depends significantly on the developmental stage from which it emerges.
+For example, countless practitioners have experienced profound glimpses of no-self while functioning at earlier levels of self-development.
+However, the nature of that awakening, how it is interpreted, how embodied or integrated it is, and how stable it becomes depends significantly on the developmental stage of the self that interprets it.

 Where No-Self-Realization & Self-Development Merge

-The intersection of self-development and awakening becomes particularly clear at the Construct-Aware stage.
+The intersection of self-development and awakening (i.e., no-self development) starts to become clear at the Construct-Aware stage.
 At this level, self-development involves recognizing that the self (and everything else) is a construct created by the mind.
 When you see clearly that "you" are a conceptual overlay rather than an inherent entity, something remarkable happens.
-The seeing itself precipitates spontaneous awakening, even if you use no meditation practice or traditional spiritual methods.
+The seeing itself may trigger a spontaneous awakening, even if you use no meditation practice or traditional spiritual methods.
 The mind recognizes its own fabricating activity so thoroughly that the spell of identification breaks.

-So development (growing up) and awakening (waking up) appear separate to the vast majority of people who still view the world through duality (see Wilber for more).
-But this in only because they have not yet reached the developmental stages where the two streams (self & no-self) naturally merge.
-They view awakening as something that a self must pursue through certain practices rather than as the developmental and evolutionary impulse within every human being.
+So, self-development (growing up) and awakening (waking up) appear separate to the vast majority of people who still view the world through duality (see Wilber for more).
+But this is only because they have not yet reached the developmental stage where the two streams (self & no-self) naturally merge.
+They view awakening as something that they must pursue through doing certain practices rather than as a developmental and evolutionary impulse that is already within every human being.

 ✅ Transitioning to Unitive Stage: What to Expect and How to Navigate